 Comprehensive head, neck, and oral examinations should be completed on all patients.
 A caries-risk assessment should be performed.36 Caries-risk assessment provides a means of classifying caries risk at a point in time and, therefore, should be applied periodically to assess changes in an individual's risk status.
+The examination also should include assessments of trauma and periodontal risk.
 An individualized preventive program, including a dental recall schedule, should be recommended after evaluation of the patient's caries risk, oral health needs, and abilities.

 A summary of the oral findings and specific treatment recommendations should be provided to the patient and parent/ caregiver.
-When appropriate, the patient's other care providers (eg, physicians, nurses, social workers) should be informed of any significant findings.
+When appropriate, the patient's other care providers (e.g., physicians, nurses, social workers) should be informed of any significant findings.